-- implement risk management strategies to ensure children are always supervised when using any digital device - use of digital technologies are used to promote social interactions between children, peers and adults - programs must be carefully selected and be suitable to the needs and development levels of each child using or watching various types of technology or media - programs and apps will be chosen to support and promote children's cognitive investment - all online devices have appropriate filtering and monitoring in place with safe settings activated - all devices are password protected with access for staff only - technology is used to assist in expanding the content of the daily program and appropriate current affairs (e.g., the Olympic Games, environmental awareness).
+• implement risk management strategies to ensure children are always supervised when using any digital device

-- technology is predominantly used where play-based and 'hands-on' experiences cannot provide the same information (e.g., investigating planets or dinosaurs).
-It will not replace appropriate experiences nor professional pedagogy - programs are chosen that are engaging and age appropriate to children: Only 'G' rated television programs and movies will be viewed at the service - the use of TV and watching DVD's will be kept to a minimum.
+- ensure use of digital technologies are used to promote social interactions between children, peers and adults - ensure programs are carefully selected and are suitable to the needs and development levels of each child using or watching various types of technology or media - ensure programs and apps are chosen to support and promote children's cognitive investment - ensure all online devices have appropriate filtering and monitoring in place with safe settings activated - ensure all devices are password protected with access for staff only - ensure technology is used to assist in expanding the content of the daily program and appropriate current affairs (e.g., the Olympic Games, environmental awareness). - ensure technology is predominantly used where play-based and 'hands-on' experiences cannot provide the same information (e.g., investigating planets or dinosaurs).
+It will not replace appropriate experiences nor professional pedagogy. - ensure programs are chosen that are engaging and age appropriate to children: Only 'G' rated television programs and movies will be viewed at the Service - ensure the use of TV and watching DVD's is kept to a minimum.
 When used: - o programs depicting violence and/or inappropriate content (including graphic news reports) will not be shown. - o TV programs or videos will only be shown that have positive messages about relationships, family and life - o information about programs to be viewed will be shared with families beforehand to ensure that they approve of the content.
-Information may include: - title - synopsis - rating - length of program - o all content will be socially and culturally considerate and appropriate. - timeframes for 'screen time' according to Australia's Physical Activity and Sedentary Behaviour Guidelines are: - o Children 5-12 years of age should limit screen time for entertainment to no more than 2 hours a day - children will be taught responsible concepts of digital use and citizenship as children are 'growing up digital' - only quality developmentally appropriate interactive media will be used.
+Information may include: - title - synopsis - rating - length of program - all content will be socially and culturally considerate and appropriate. - adhere to recommended timeframes for 'screen time' according to Australia's Physical Activity and Sedentary Behaviour Guidelines are: - Children 5-12 years of age should limit screen time for entertainment to no more than 2 hours a day - ensure children will be taught responsible concepts of digital use and citizenship are 'growing up - ensure only quality developmentally appropriate interactive media is used.